 - Mobile phone, cable, internet, and satellite services

-Getting 5% back on categories cardholders are likely to spend significantly on is a nice feature, but the $5,000 limit isn’t as impressive as it sounds. $5,000 works out to about $96 per week, or $417 per month – neither of which are really significant figures when you consider the rewards are earned for gas, grocery, or service provider payments.
+Getting 5% back on categories that cardholders are likely to spend significantly on is a nice feature.
+However, the $5,000 limit isn’t as impressive as it sounds. $5,000 works out to about $96 per week, or $417 per month – neither of which are really significant figures when you consider the rewards are earned for gas, grocery, or service provider payments.

-The determined cardholder with a family will probably burn through the $5,000 threshold within a few months, meaning for the remainder of the year earns a flat-rate 1% back, which certainly doesn’t merit the annual fee of $95.
+The determined cardholder with a family will probably spend through the $5,000 threshold within a few months, meaning for the remainder of the year earns 1% cash back.
+This baseline rate struggles to truly merit the annual fee of $95.

-The Platinum Rewards Visa features an annual fee of $95, which, while high, is par for the course with most Credit One credit cards.
-Theoretically, the significant annual fee is compensated for by the increased earning potential of the card, but realistically, the costs of the card are too much to ignore.
+The Platinum Rewards Visa’s annual fee of $95 is par for the course with most Credit One Bank Platinum credit cards.
+Theoretically, the significant annual fee is compensated for by the increased earning potential of the card.
+Realistically, though, the costs of the card are fairly high.

-The Discover It Cash Back and the Chase Freedom Card both offer 5% back in rotating categories, 1% back on everything else, and charge no annual fee.
-The U.S. Bank Cash+ Visa Signature also features no annual fee but earns 5% cash back on the first $2,000 each quarter for purchases in the two categories of cardholder’s choice.
-These categories include options for service provider payments and food, meaning they offer significantly more value than the Platinum Rewards Card.
+The Discover It Cash Back and the Chase Freedom Flex Card both offer 5% back in rotating categories and 1% back on everything else.
+They also charge no annual fee.
+The U.S. Bank Cash+ Visa Signature also features no annual fee but earns 5% cash back on the first $2,000 spent each quarter in the two categories of cardholder’s choice.
+These categories include options for service provider payments and food, meaning they offer more value than the Platinum Rewards Card.

 No Rewards Program

-Credit One offers cash back as statement balances for all of their credit card products, with no other options available.
-There are no travel redemptions or merchandise options to choose, as are found with the Discover and Chase credit cards mentioned – or just about any other cash back rewards program from a major (or minor) card issuer.
+Credit One automatically deposits cash back as statement balances for all of their credit card products.
+However, there are no other options available.
+There are no travel redemptions or merchandise options to choose, as are found with the Discover and Chase credit cards mentioned.

-While statement credits can be useful, especially for people who prefer their statement balance be as low as possible, if you are willing to shell out over $5,000 in spending every year on your credit card, you’ll likely be more enticed by a card that gave you several options for redemption, just in case you change your mind.
+While statement credits can be useful, especially for people who prefer their statement balance to be as low as possible, if you are willing to spend over $5,000 every year on your credit card, you’ll likely be more enticed by a card that grants you several options for redemption, just in case you change your mind.

 Credit One is a bank that specializes in helping people rebuild their credit scores.
+Generally, they offer ideal cards for people looking to rebuild their credit score.
 As such, their purchase and cash advance APRs are typically at the higher end of the spectrum.
-With the Platinum Rewards Visa Card, these rates almost come across as excessive, with the rate being over 25% for both.
+Such is the case with the Platinum Rewards Visa Card.
+Its rates reach past 20% for both purchases and cash advances.

-Credit One also doesn’t allow balance transfers, which generally would be a negative, but given the extortionate interest rates, that is a blessing in disguise.
-Paying your monthly statement in full is an excellent habit to get into, but with this card, it becomes a necessity, not a nice-to-do practice.
+Credit One also doesn’t allow balance transfers, which generally would be a negative.
+However, given the high interest rates, that is a positive.
+Paying your monthly statement in full is an excellent habit to get into.
+However, with this card it becomes a necessity in order to avoid high interest charges.

 Should You Apply for the Credit One Platinum Rewards Visa?

-If you want a Credit One Card, possibly as you are still rebuilding your credit and only have an average credit score, the Credit One Platinum Preferred earns 2% back on the same eligible purchases as the Rewards but with no cap on rewards, an additional 10% rewards (2.2% back) with select retailers, and no annual fee.
-It may not be the “premium card,” but it is undoubtedly the one we “prefer.”
+If you are interested in a Credit One card – possibly as you are still rebuilding your credit and only have an average credit score – the Credit One Platinum Preferred earns 2% back on the same eligible purchases as the Platinum Rewards Visa, but with no cap on rewards and no annual fee.
+It may not be a “premium card,” but it does offer more value over the Platinum Rewards Visa.